lezcano/CPProb/README.md

 ```
 @article{lezcano2017improvements,
   title={Improvements to Inference Compilation for Probabilistic Programming in Large-Scale Scientific Simulators},
-  author={Lezcano Casado, Mario and Baydin, Atilim Gunes and Rubio, David Mart{\'\i}nez and Le, Tuan Anh and Wood, Frank and Heinrich, Lukas and Louppe, Gilles and Cranmer, Kyle and Ng, Karen and Bhimji, Wahid and others},
+  author={Lezcano Casado, Mario and Baydin, Atilim Gunes and Mart{\'\i}nez Rubio, David and Le, Tuan Anh and Wood, Frank and Heinrich, Lukas and Louppe, Gilles and Cranmer, Kyle and Ng, Karen and Bhimji, Wahid and Prabhat},
   journal={arXiv preprint arXiv:1712.07901},
   year={2017}
 }